opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 | AWS rds_cpu_utilization_cc0c53       |           23 |                  1 |             1 |                   1 |            2 |
 | **Totals**                           |          112 |                  6 |            13 |                   7 |            8 |

+### Discussion

+Version 2.17 showed an overall reduction in false alerts and an increase in true alerts compared to version 2.9.

+OpenSearch 2.9 flagged 112 anomalies, but only 6 were true anomalies, resulting in a high false positive rate.
+After algorithmic improvements in OpenSearch 2.17, only 13 anomalies were flagged, with 7 being true anomalies.
+This reflects a significant increase in precision, from 5.4% (6/112) to 53.8% (7/13) and increase in recall from 75% (6/8) to 87.5% (7/8).

+In comparison, OpenSearch 2.9 produced 106 false positives, while OpenSearch 2.17 produced just 6—--representing a **94.3% reduction in false positives**.
+Moreover, OpenSearch 2.9 missed 2 true anomalies, while OpenSearch 2.17 missed only 1, achieving a **50% reduction in false negatives**.
+This percent reduction can be calculated using the following formulas:

+$$
+\text{Percent Reduction in FP}
+= \frac{\text{Old FP} - \text{New FP}}{\text{Old FP}} \times 100\%
+= \frac{106 - 6}{106} \times 100\% = 94.3\%
+$$

+Similarly, OpenSearch 2.9 missed 2 real anomalies, whereas OpenSearch 2.17 missed just 1--—representing a **50% reduction in false negatives**, computed as follows:

+$$
+\text{Percent Reduction in FN}
+= \frac{\text{Old FN} - \text{New FN}}{\text{Old FN}} \times 100\%
+= \frac{2 - 1}{2} \times 100\% = 50\%
+$$

+Overall, OpenSearch 2.17 significantly decreased both false positives and false negatives compared to version 2.9.

 ## Conclusions

-The enhancements to the RCF algorithm, now integrated into OpenSearch 2.17, significantly reduce false positives.
-By tracking a history of candidate anomalies, adapting to evolving data patterns, implementing alert-once suppression, and refining scores through expected value comparisons, the updated approach effectively addresses complex real-world challenges—such as data drift, level shifts, and periodic spikes—while maintaining high recall.
-Empirical tests on the NAB CloudWatch benchmarks further confirm its effectiveness, with 94.3% reduction in false positives and 50% reduction in false negatives.
+The enhancements to the RCF algorithm in OpenSearch 2.17 improve anomaly detection by greatly reducing false positives.
+By tracking the history of candidate anomalies, adapting to changing data patterns, implementing grouped alerting, and refining scores through expected value comparisons, the updated approach addresses real-world challenges like data drift, level shifts, and periodic spikes, while maintaining high recall.
+Empirical tests using the NAB CloudWatch benchmarks validate its effectiveness, showing a 94.3% reduction in false positives and a 50% reduction in false negatives.